 - prohibition of employers making knowledge of a language other than French a job requirement (subject to certain exceptions).

 For more details on Québec’s French language laws, see our earlier post: French Language Laws Triggered by 1 Quebec Employee.

 And keep in mind that Québec is not the only jurisdiction with unique HR laws.
 For example, many Ontario and Manitoba accessibility requirements kick in as soon as you hire 1 employee.
+And don’t forget electronic monitoring rules in Ontario!
 Each province may include some surprising HR compliance requirements.